Fay09020902/Fay09020902/README.md

 👯 How to reach me fyj121322@gmail.com

-♀️ Software Engineer sharing about my journey and learnings in tech 👧 Studied Applied Analytics at the Pepperdine University
+♀️ Software Engineer sharing about my journey and learnings in tech 👧 Studied Applied Analytics at the Pepperdine University.

+I am passionate about leveraging my creative problem-solving skills to develop scalable, efficient, and highly functional web technologies.
+I am eager to continue growing as a developer, enhancing my ability to tackle complex challenges alongside a talented team, and creating seamless user experiences.

 ## Skills
 * 💻 HTML, CSS, JS
-* ⚛️ React
+* ⚛️ React, Redux, Flask, Sequelize
 * 🧰 Python, Express, MS SQL, PostgreSQL

 <!--